 "The journey is the thing".
 A superb way of enjoying the journey to Crete is to fly to Athens and take the ferry from Piraeus (Pireas) - the port serving Athens.
 The new Athens airport makes this a slightly slower process because it is further from the port, but it's worth the extra time for a still-romantic way to travel.
 And then take the overnight ferry from Piraeus to Chania-Souda port (80km from the village)or Heraklion Port (85km).
 Tickets can be bought in advance for all ferries via our partner website.

 If you want to explore the region while you're here, you need to hire a car.
-We recommend the sister website, which offers competitive prices.
+We recommend our sister website Crete-Car-Rental.com, which offers competitive prices.
 There's a public car park 120m from the hotel, which is open 24 hours.

 Book your taxi transfer online easily and safely from the airport or port to any location via our partner website.

 Detailed directions will be sent to you when you book through CreteTravel.com